numcommand/num/README.md

 # Num: number utilties for mathematics

+<b>[NmCommand.com website](http://www.numcommand.com)</b> -- the documentation available on the new website.

-<b>[Kickstarter project link](https://www.kickstarter.com/projects/joelparkerhenderson/num-number-utilities-for-mathematics) -- please spread the word -- [donate $1 if you can](https://www.kickstarter.com/projects/joelparkerhenderson/num-number-utilities-for-mathematics)</b>
+<b>[Kickstarter project](https://www.kickstarter.com/projects/joelparkerhenderson/num-number-utilities-for-mathematics)</b> -- please spread the word and donate to raise our ranking.

-Num is a command line tool that provides number utilities for mathematics.
+Num is a command line tool that provides number utilities for mathematics and statistics.

-Num focuses on ease of use and common functions such as min, max, sum, var, stdev, etc.

-Syntax:

-    num [ options ] [ file ... ]

 Examples: